EpicBart02/BST-Hash-Project/README.md

 As you can see here, the max bucket size is increasing ever so slowly, and that is to be expected with such a large array of words, some words are bound to have the same hash value.
 The zero bucket ratio is fluctuating though.
 This is because everytime we rehash, we get many empty buckets in our list.
 So The zero bucket ratio stays fluctuating.

-* What does the max depth and leaf count have to do with the efficiency?
+* Explain how max depth and leaf count can be used to evaluate the efficiency of the BstMap.
+What are optimal/reasonable/poor values in both cases?

 The efficiency of a binary search tree depends ofcourse how its built and the insertion order of the keys or values.
 A balanced search tree is the most efficient tree, a tree that is built to be filled at each level and that has as low of a depth as possible.
 So if we got an array  The more leaf nodes the better.
 That is because the less levels there are in a binary tree, the faster it takes to search trough it.
 That is why a large maximum depth is not as time efficient as a balanced tree.